EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 ![My Image](acc_vs_wave.png)
 FIGURE 4: The top plot shows the accelerations obtained from the accelerometer located at the submerged free-end of the beam (x = 30 m) when the incident wave, shown in the bottom plot, interacted with the beam.

 It can be noticed that the signals in the last 50 seconds of the run are affected by the reflected waves.
-Therefore, the user should use the part of the signal that is not affected by the reflected waves for the code validation purpose.
+Therefore, the user should use the part of the signal that is not affected by the reflected waves for the code validation purposes.
 ## Data for numerical validation of wavemaker motion
 This section explains the procedure to numerically reproduce the wavemaker motion from the experimental study in numerical wavetanks which are presented in another [OMAE](https://omae.secure-platform.com/a/solicitations/190/sessiongallery/schedule/items/13647) 2023 paper '*A Systematic Approach of Developing a Numerical Wavetank to Simulate Driven Shallow- and Deep-Water Waves*'.
 To numerically reproduce the same wavemaker motion as in the experimental study, the measured data is linearly interpolated which then can be assigned to a numerical function at each time step.
 The numerical time step is often smaller than the experimental time step due to the CFL condition; therefore we interpolate the measured data by using the first-order polynomial.
 The measured and interpolated wavemaker motion are plotted in Fig. 5.
 ![My Image](wavemaker_interpolate.png)